 Perry Wood.
-Photo by Lliam Rooney, 23 May 2010 When seen, and this may not be easy in poor lighting camouflaged against dead leaves, the orchid is not readily mistaken for any other species except, perhaps, for Orobanche spp.
+Photo by Lliam Rooney, 23 May 2010

+When seen, and this may not be easy in poor lighting camouflaged against dead leaves, the orchid is not readily mistaken for any other species except, perhaps, for Orobanche spp.
 (Broomrapes), which can be a similar yellowishbrown as they also lack chlorophyll.
 Hanbury and Marshall (1899) rejected a coastal cliff record near Dover on the basis of just such confusion.
-Orobanche may be expected to grow well-lit conditions where there are chlorophyllous plants to parasitise.
-Orobanche hederae (Ivy Broomrape) is most likely to venture into marginal woodland shade; but normally the habitat of Neottia nidus-avis would be very distinct, and Orobanche flowers have a three-lobed lower lip; the orchid's lip is twolobed.
-Nepeta cataria L. (Cat-mint) Draft account.
+Orobanche may be expected to grow in well-lit conditions where there are chlorophyllous plants to parasitise.
+Orobanche hederae (Ivy Broomrape) is most likely to venture into marginal woodland shade; but normally the habitat of Neottia nidus-avis would be very distinct, and Orobanche flowers have a three-lobed lower lip; the orchid's lip is two-lobed.